Neural Exec: Learning (and Learning from) Execution Triggers for Prompt Injection Attacks: Conclusion and Future Work

 Let $\mathcal{A}$ be an attacker whose objective is to execute an \textit{indirect prompt injection attack}~\cite{greshake2023youve} on a target application, $\mathcal{U}$, that integrates a language model $\targetllm$. $\mathcal{A}$ lacks direct control over the inputs to $\targetllm$.
 Instead, $\mathcal{A}$ exercises control over a resource $\chunk$ (\textit{e.g.}, a webpage), which $\mathcal{U}$ accesses in order to carry out an intended task~$\cprompt$.
 The goal of $\mathcal{A}$ is to craft an armed payload $\ee(\payload)$ to embed into $\chunk$ that would lead to the execution of $\payload$ by $\mathcal{U}$ when processing $\chunk$.

 We assume the attacker lacks insight into the specifics of $\mathcal{U}$'s original task $\cprompt$ and cannot determine the manner in which the inputs will be incorporated to the prompt template.
-When dealing with prompts that involve inputs from multiple sources, such as in RAG, we limit $\mathcal{A}$ to control a single input entry.
-We mainly operate under the setting where the target model $\targetllm$~is an open-source language model for which \textit{white-box access} is available to~$\mathcal{A}$.
-Later in the paper, we relax this assumption and study the transferability of triggers across multiple LLMs and closed-source ones.\\
+When dealing with prompts that involve inputs from multiple sources, such as in RAG, we limit $\mathcal{A}$ to control a single input entry. \new{We focus on the setting where the target model $\targetllm$~is an open-source language model for which \textit{white-box access} is available to~$\mathcal{A}$.
+Later in the paper, we relax this assumption and we explore the transferability of triggers to LLMs where white-box access is not available.}\\

 We stress that while we focus on the indirect injection setting, our approach seamlessly applies to direct prompt injection attacks: the generated execution triggers are as effective when directly interacting with the model.